My mom died exactly 2 weeks ago.

 Brothers and sisters, God is not scared of our anger or questions or doubts.
 God is big enough, and loves us enough, to absorb them all.
 He might not answer them.
 But he embraces us while we’re asking them.
 Picture a teenage girl, overcome with grief and hopelessly exasperated with her father.
 Lashing out, she begins beating on his chest, “No!
 No!
 No!”
 And her father envelops her in his arms, absorbs her in his embrace, and holds her tighter and tighter as she pounds upon his chest.
 And he quietly says, over and over, “I’ve got you.
 I’ve got you.”
 God reaches out to us today and says, “I’ve got you.
 I’ve got you.
 Let it all out; I’ve got you.”

 We feel the sting of death.
 We feel it in every moment we remember that our loved one is gone.
-And yet, we are told:
+And yet, we are told of our present and future hope:

 “Death is swallowed up in victory.”